 Through Diversity New Zealand I lead these new conversations and give others the capacity to continue them.

 My expertise is developing leadership capacity in the areas of diversity, complexity and change.
-I work with individuals, teams, organisations and communities.
+I work with individuals, teams, organisations, schools, communities and Government.

 I draw on a diverse range of skills when working with clients, including: